ck2860/CapstoneProject/README.md

 ## Instructions

 There are two options that you could download the whole code.
-1. Click "Code" green button and "download ZIP" on the top right hand on the repository page.
+1. Clicking "Code" green button and "download ZIP" on the top right hand on the Git repository page.
-2. Clone a repository by performing git clone.
+2. Cloning the Git repository by performing git clone.

 Once you have the files in your system/computer, you should see there are three different datasets: [Ads Optimisation](https://github.com/ck2860/MidtermCode-CondyKan/blob/master/data/Ads_Optimisation.csv), [Mean Rewards Results](https://github.com/ck2860/MidtermCode-CondyKan/blob/master/data/MeanRewardsResult.csv), and [Tukey Data](https://github.com/ck2860/MidtermCode-CondyKan/blob/master/data/TukeyData.csv), which are already provided in the data folder.
 You will be using them for this code project so make sure they are in the right folder -- data.
 When you run the python scripts, they should be able to find the datasets in the data folder.